Autism Assessment in Adelaide

 - Impairment in use and understanding of body postures and gestures

-- Abnormal volume, pitch, intonation in speech
+- Abnormal volume, pitch, and intonation in speech

 - Difficulties taking another person’s perspective